Ōnomatsu stable

-Ōnomatsu stable (阿武松部屋, Ōnomatsu-beya) is a stable of sumo wrestlers, one of the Nishonoseki ichimon or group of stables.
+Ōnomatsu stable (阿武松部屋, Ōnomatsu-beya) is a stable of sumo wrestlers, one of the Nishonoseki or group of stables.
 It was founded in its modern form on 1 October 1994 by Masurao Hiroo, who branched off from the now defunct Oshiogawa stable.

-As of January 2023, the stable had 13 wrestlers.
+As of May 2026, the stable has 13 active wrestlers.

 History

-The stable first wrestler to reach the top makuuchi division was Katayama in 2005.
-The now retired Wakakōyū reached komusubi in 2012, as did Ōnoshō in 2017.
-The stable's most successful foreign recruit has been the Russian former maegashira Amūru, who retired in 2018.
+The stable first wrestler to reach the top division was Katayama in 2005.
+The now retired Wakakōyū reached in 2012, as did Ōnoshō in 2017.
+The stable's most successful foreign recruit has been the Russian former Amūru, who retired in 2018.

-In January 2010 the stable, along with the Takanohana, Ōtake and Magaki stable, was forced to leave the Nishonoseki ichimon after former yokozuna Takanohana declared his intention to run as an unofficial candidate in the elections to the Sumo Association's board of directors.
-The ejected stables formed their own group, which gained ichimon status of its own in 2014.
-This was dissolved in 2018, with the Ōnomatsu, Ōtake and Chiganoura stables briefly forming Ōnomatsu ichimon before aligning themselves once again with the Nishonoseki group.
-Masurao resigned from the Japan Sumo Association for health reasons on 26 September 2019 and was replaced by the former maegashira Daidō.
+In January 2010 the stable, along with the Takanohana, Ōtake and Magaki stable, was forced to leave the Nishonoseki after former Takanohana declared his intention to run as an unofficial candidate in the elections to the Sumo Association's board of directors.
+The ejected stables formed their own group, which gained status of its own in 2014.
+This was dissolved in 2018, with the Ōnomatsu, Ōtake and Chiganoura stables briefly forming Ōnomatsu before aligning themselves once again with the Nishonoseki group.
+Masurao resigned from the Japan Sumo Association for health reasons on 26 September 2019 and was replaced by the former Daidō.

-On 26 December, the Japan Sumo Association announced the stable recruited Batjargal Choijirsuren, a Mongolian-born Student Yokozuna, and allowed him to use the makushita tsukedashi system and enter his first official tournament at the rank of makushita 15.
-Now wrestling under the shikona of Ōnokatsu, he made his competitive debut at the November 2023 tournament.
+On 26 December, the Japan Sumo Association announced the stable recruited Batjargal Choijirsuren, a Mongolian-born Student Yokozuna, and allowed him to use the system and enter his first official tournament at the rank of makushita 15.
+Now wrestling under the of Ōnokatsu, he made his competitive debut at the November 2023 tournament.